First-year Orientation

 Orientation is a two-day program that begins around 12 p.m. on Day One and ends by 2 p.m. on Day Two.
 Students are expected to attend the full duration of the program.
 Check-in will begin around 10 a.m. at the Gladding Residence Center (711 W. Main St.), giving students the opportunity to attend optional sessions, explore campus, or visit campus offices.
 Parking is typically available in the W. Main Street Parking Deck (801 W. Main St.).

 Students attending the two-day program will stay overnight in Gladding Residence Center, either in a traditional double room with a community bathroom or a suite-style room (two double rooms) with a shared bathroom.
-Roommates are preassigned based on the gender identity indicated on your Orientation registration, and roommate requests cannot be accommodated.
+Roommates are preassigned based on the gender identity indicated on your VCU application, and roommate requests cannot be accommodated.
 Overnight housing is not available for students in a one-day program or for family members or supporters.
 If you do not plan to stay overnight, please indicate this in your Orientation registration.
 You will still need to remain with the program until approximately 7 p.m. on Day One and return by 8 a.m. on Day Two.
 If you require accommodations for your overnight stay due to a documented permanent or temporary disability, please note this in your registration under the “Accessibility and Accommodations” tab, and begin the process with the Student Accessibility and Educational Opportunity (SAEO) office for academic year accommodations.

 One-day Orientation